Skip to Content

 2 lemons: These will give your Limoncello Tiramisu that delightful lemony flavor.
 You’ll need this fresh lemon juice and lemon zest to brighten up your dessert.

 Limoncello: The soul of this dessert.
-You can buy limoncello in every supermarket.
-Homemade limoncello will be greater for sure, but it takes you nearly a month soaking lemon peels in vodka to achieve limoncello.
-You will need around 150-200ml limoncello.
+You can buy limoncello in any supermarket.
+Homemade limoncello will be even better, but it takes nearly a month to soak lemon peels in vodka to achieve limoncello.
+You will need around 150-200ml of limoncello.

 Ladyfinger: This is the base of tiramisu.
 I used 200g (7 oz) for this batch.